 Technology Comparisons

-Both tools help you deploy to your own servers.
+Both tools help you deploy to your own servers instead of relying on managed platforms.
 Kamal is a CLI deployment tool.
 Coolify is a self-hosted PaaS.
-They solve the same problem differently.
+They solve the same problem — getting your app from a Git repo to a running server — but with fundamentally different approaches.

 Quick Comparison